jhudsl/Reproducibility_in_Cancer_Informatics/README.md

 docker build -f docker/Dockerfile . -t jhudsl/reproducible-python
 docker run --rm -v $(pwd):/home/jovyan/work -e JUPYTER_ENABLE_LAB=yes -p 8888:8888 jhudsl/reproducible-python
 ```
 Then, in the browser of your choice, navigate to the port that the output tells you.
+This docker image will automatically have your conda environment set up and working.